Restrictive Covenants Attorneys Secure Your Rights in New York

 Highly respected employment litigation law firm assists clients in NYC

 It is common for employers in the tri-state area to require employees to sign noncompete agreements or other restrictive covenants as a condition of employment.
 However, these agreements cannot be unlimited in their restrictions.
-The Law Offices of Tacopina & Seigel assists clients by reviewing noncompete agreements, negotiating the terms of noncompete agreements and entering fierce litigation when a restrictive covenant is unreasonable or unfair.
+The Law Offices of Tacopina, Seigel & DeOreo assists clients by reviewing noncompete agreements, negotiating the terms of noncompete agreements and entering fierce litigation when a restrictive covenant is unreasonable or unfair.
 For these types of cases, the firm’s skilled attorneys have a reputation for providing New Yorkers with high-quality legal service since 1994.

 Knowledgeable attorneys in NYC explain noncompete agreements